Bjacks0321/Cybersecurity-/PROJECT 6:  Update a File Through a Python Algorithm/README.md

 This ensures up-to-date access control with minimal manual effort and reduced risk of error.

-📚 Documents Overview

-Algorithm for file updates in Python.pdf

-Located in the main Project 6 folder, this document provides a detailed breakdown of the algorithm’s logic, code structure, and reasoning behind each step.

 ### 📁 Supporting Documents
 This project includes two supporting documents located in the `Supporting Documents` folder:
 - **Activity Assignment README** – A portfolio-ready breakdown of the scenario and steps taken.